sudostake/resources/docs/execution/progress-report-3.md

 Roadmap link: [SudoStake Roadmap — NEAR MVP & Launch](./sudostake-roadmap-near-mvp.md) — full milestone dates, scope, and checkpoints.

 ## What Happened
-- Milestone 1 finished on 2025-09-23, one week early.
-All testnet flows ran end to end, including liquidation dry runs.
+- Milestone 1 wrapped on 2025-09-23, a week early.
+Every testnet flow, including liquidation rehearsals, passed.
-- Milestone 2 — Factory Optimization started.
-The merged [near-sdk-rs PR #1369](https://github.com/near/near-sdk-rs/pull/1369) keeps the optimized factory plan on track.
+- Milestone 2 — Factory Optimization is underway.
+The merged [near-sdk-rs PR #1369](https://github.com/near/near-sdk-rs/pull/1369) cleared the last dependency.
-- The testnet web app is live at [https://v0-sudo-stake-near-web.vercel.app/dashboard](https://v0-sudo-stake-near-web.vercel.app/dashboard).
-You can mint vaults, deposit, stake, request and fund USDC credit, repay, liquidate, transfer ownership, and perform the same actions via the SudoStake AI Agent.
+- The testnet app lives at [https://v0-sudo-stake-near-web.vercel.app/dashboard](https://v0-sudo-stake-near-web.vercel.app/dashboard).
+You can mint vaults, stake NEAR, request or fund USDC loans, repay, liquidate, transfer ownership, and do the same steps through the SudoStake AI Agent.
-- Main focus now: set up the code-hash registry, trim contract size, and roll out changes with feature flags.
+- Current focus: ship the code-hash registry, shrink the contracts, and roll out changes behind feature flags.

 ## Where We Are
 - **Milestone 1 — Delivered:** Vault minting, staking actions, loan lifecycle, and liquidation are live on NEAR testnet.
 Counter-offers (amount-only) stay in the backlog but do not block the MVP.